 This release includes the following improvements to deploy task sequences to devices that communicate via a cloud management gateway (CMG):

 Support for OS deployment: With a task sequence that uses a boot image to deploy an OS, you can deploy it to a device that communicates via CMG.
 The user needs to start the task sequence from Software Center.
-For more information, see Plan for CMG - Specifications.
+For more information, see Supported configurations for CMG.